cloudaware/compliance-policies/ce/ca/azure/virtual-network/security-group-rule-disable-udp-access-from-internet/description.md

 ### From Azure Portal

-1. For each VM, open the Networking blade.
+1. Open the `Networking` blade for the specific Virtual machine in Azure portal.
 2. Verify that the `INBOUND PORT RULES` does not have a rule for HTTP(S) such as:
     - protocol = `UDP`.
     - Source = `Any` OR `Internet`.